sebiniemann/Mantella/CONTRIBUTING.md

 ### Adding new headers

 When adding new files, put your headers under `include/mantella_bits/`.
-To include them into the library, add your headers into `include/mantella`.
+To include them into the library, add your headers to `include/mantella`.

 ### Comments